2019 Mazda 3 brings premium looks, tech to compact segment

 2019 Mazda 3

 Other engines announced for the new 3 include 1.5-, 2.0- and 2.5-liter inline-4s and a 1.8-liter inline-4 diesel.
-Once again Mazda is short on details and hasn't said which engines will be offered in the United States.
+Mazda is short on detail but the automaker did confirm to Motor Authority that the 2.0-liter inline-4 will launch here first in early 2019.
 Transmissions include six-speed manual and six-speed automatic units.

 Inside the new 3, the dashboard is low, with an 8.8-inch display nested in a crevice above the center console.
 Secondary switches are sparse, with a handful surrounding the gear lever and climate controls grouped in the center of the dashboard.
 A newly available driver-attention monitoring system uses infrared to watch the driver and to sound an alert if it detects wandering eyes looking away from the road.
 Additional electronic driver aids include front cross traffic alert and a traffic jam assist with steering function.

-Pricing and availability will be announced closer to the market launch.
+Pricing and availability will be announced closer to the market launch in early 2019.

 Mazda will present its new 3 on Wednesday at the 2018 LA Auto Show.
 The automaker will also use the show to introduce its updated 2019 CX-5.
 To learn about some of the other vehicles set to appear, head to our dedicated hub.